mindspore-ai/docs/tutorials/source_en/advanced/train/save.md

     If an exception occurs during training, the end-of-life CheckPoint is automatically saved, and if an exception occurs in the 10th step of the 10th epoch in the training, the saved end-of-life CheckPoint file is as follows.

     ```python
-    resnet50-10_10_breakpoint.ckpt  # The end-of-life CheckPoint file name will be marked by '_breakpoint' to distinguish it from the normal process checkPoint.
+    # The end-of-life CheckPoint file name will be marked by '_breakpoint' to distinguish it from the normal process checkPoint.
+    resnet50-10_10_breakpoint.ckpt
     ```

-### save_checkpoint saving models
+### saving models directly

-You can use `save_checkpoint` function to save network weights to a CheckPoint file, and the common parameters are as follows:
+You can use `save_checkpoint` function to save network weight parameters in the memory to a CheckPoint file directly, and the common parameters are as follows:

 - `save_obj`: Cell object or data list.
 - `ckpt_file_name`: Checkpoint file name.
 If the file already exists, the original file will be overwritten.